Pull to refresh

 Overview

-Anthropic built an AI model so good at finding software vulnerabilities that it decided not to sell it.
-Claude Mythos Preview, announced April 7, autonomously discovered thousands of previously unknown security flaws in every major operating system and web browser — including bugs that had survived decades of human and automated review.
-Rather than offering the model commercially, Anthropic restricted access to 12 major technology companies through a new initiative called Project Glasswing, backed by $100 million in usage credits.
+Anthropic built an AI model so capable at finding software vulnerabilities that it decided not to sell it.
+Claude Mythos Preview, announced on April 7, autonomously discovered thousands of previously unknown security flaws in every major operating system and web browser — including a remote crash bug in OpenBSD that had gone undetected since 1999.
+Rather than offering the model commercially, Anthropic restricted access to 12 major technology companies through Project Glasswing, backed by $100 million in usage credits.
+On April 16, Anthropic separately released Claude Opus 4.7 — its most capable publicly available model — explicitly positioned as its strongest model cleared for wide deployment, with Mythos remaining off-limits.

 Why it matters